Aditi3/react-native-example/README.md

    - Android SDK Platform
    - Android Emulator for testing purposes

+Follow the guide [here](https://developer.android.com/studio/install) for installing Android Studio on your machine.

 ## Create a new Application

   ```
   npx react-native init myprojectname
   //or
   npx react-native@latest init myprojectname
+  //or
+  npx react-native@X.XX.X init myprojectname --version X.XX.X

   ```
 - Build the iOS App
   -  Navigate to the iOS folder and run `pod install` to install the iOS dependencies CocoaPods manages.
   -  Start packager

-    Open the terminal and start the metro bundler
+     Open the terminal and start the metro bundler by running the following command.

      ```
      yarn start